-Teaching Commons > Event Calendar > Fall Forum on Teaching & Learning > Teaching Through Civic Engagement (2015)
+Teaching Commons > Events > Fall Forum on Teaching & Learning > Teaching Through Civic Engagement (2015)

 The theme of 2015’s Fall Forum on Teaching and Learning—“Teaching Through Civic Engagement: Doing Good Well”—reflects the university’s core value of service to others and the oft-quoted